MVPWorkshop/dot-acp-ui/MANUAL_TESTING_GUIDE.md

-# dotACP: How to manually test?
+# dotACP: Manual testing guide

 dotACP is supported on Westend and Rococo.
 Below, you'll find instructions for testing, which are similar for both test nets.
 Staging for [Westend](https://dot-acp-westmint.mvpworkshop.co/), staging for [Rococo](https://dot-acp-rococo.mvpworkshop.co/).